OPEnSLab-OSU/Max-Loom2/README.md

   * Input Min and Max values
   * Output Min and Max values
 ##### Inlets
-  1. Value to Scale: Input stream of data (or single value) to scale to a different range
+  1. `Value to Scale`: Input stream of data (or single value) to scale to a different range
 ##### Outlets
-  1. Scaled Value: Stream of data remapped to specified range
+  1. `Scaled Value`: Stream of data remapped to specified range

 ### Aux_Smooth
 ##### Description